Multiple sequence alignment: Progressive alignment construction

 The most widely used approach to multiple sequence alignments uses a heuristic search known as progressive technique (also known as the hierarchical or tree method) developed by Da-Fei Feng and Doolittle in 1987.
 Progressive alignment builds up a final MSA by combining pairwise alignments beginning with the most similar pair and progressing to the most distantly related.
-All progressive alignment methods require two stages: a first stage in which the relationships between the sequences are represented as a tree, called a guide tree, and a second step in which the MSA is built by adding the sequences sequentially to the growing MSA according to the guide tree.
-The initial guide tree is determined by an efficient clustering method such as neighbor-joining or UPGMA, and may use distances based on the number of identical two-letter sub-sequences (as in FASTA rather than a dynamic programming alignment).
+All progressive alignment methods require two stages: a first stage in which the relationships between the sequences are represented as a phylogenetic tree, called a guide tree, and a second step in which the MSA is built by adding the sequences sequentially to the growing MSA according to the guide tree.
+The initial guide tree is determined by an efficient clustering method such as neighbor-joining or unweighted pair group method with arithmetic mean (UPGMA), and may use distances based on the number of identical two-letter sub-sequences (as in FASTA rather than a dynamic programming alignment).

 Progressive alignments are not guaranteed to be globally optimal.
 The primary problem is that when errors are made at any stage in growing the MSA, these errors are then propagated through to the final result.
 Performance is also particularly bad when all of the sequences in the set are rather distantly related.
 Most modern progressive methods modify their scoring function with a secondary weighting function that assigns scaling factors to individual members of the query set in a nonlinear fashion based on their phylogenetic distance from their nearest neighbors.
 This corrects for non-random selection of the sequences given to the alignment program.